What the Old Testament Is About [An Intro Guide]

 The following stories show the emptiness of trusting idols and human ability:

 - When the Israelites went to battle against a small town called Ai, they thought they had an easy win ahead of them.
 But they had failed to consult God first.
-Otherwise, they would have found out about the defiance and disobedience in their camp.
-As a result, they were defeated (see Joshua 7).
+Otherwise, they would have found out about the defiance and disobedience in their camp that resulted in their defeat (Joshua 7).

-- During the time of the judges, the Israelites would often let themselves be influenced by the nations around them, which led to them worshiping those nations’ “gods.”
+- During the time of the judges, the Israelites often let themselves be influenced by the nations around them, which led them to worship those nations’ idols.
 By turning their allegiance away from God, they became vulnerable to their enemies (Judges 2:12–15).

 Isaiah 42:17 summarizes this lesson: